GSA/digitalgov.gov/content/posts/2017-06-30-webinar-recap-plain-language-action-and-information-network-plain-june-meeting.md

 Plain language has three basic elements—they need to find it easily, understand it the first time they hear or read it, and be able to use what they&#8217;ve learned to meet their needs.

 In content presentation, the audience is often faced with a &#8220;big wall of words&#8221; or content with several large paragraphs, no headers, and nothing to break up the overabundance of text.
 As writers and editors for content, we don&#8217;t always have permission to edit copy.
-However, this shouldn&#8217;t stop one from creating a visually aesthetic and easy-to-understand medium. {{< legacy-img src="{{< link "files/2015/12/600-x-400-Simplicity-Devonyu-iStock-Thinkstock-186063498.jpg" >}}" alt="A close up of the dictionary definition of the word, simplicity." caption="" >}}
+However, this shouldn&#8217;t stop one from creating a visually aesthetic and easy-to-understand medium. {{< legacy-img src="CDN/files/2015/12/600-x-400-Simplicity-Devonyu-iStock-Thinkstock-186063498.jpg" alt="A close up of the dictionary definition of the word, simplicity." caption="" >}}

 ## How do I start?